thiagolvlsantos/git-transactions/README.md

 ### Writing

-If the user wants to send or update files or directories into a Git repository use ``@GitWrite(<repo_name>)`` and after method finalization the changes are automatically commited/pushed to the Git repository.
+If the user wants to send or update files or directories into a Git repository use ``@GitWrite(<repo_name>)`` and after method finalization the changes are automatically commited/pushed to the Git repository latest revision.

 ```java
 ...